dansalmo/Project4/README.md

 I chose to use an Enum type for the type of session, similar to T-Shirt size, since the types should be limited to a set of pre-defined choices, TBA being the default.
-A Session can be created with only a ConferenceKey and a name, other fields will be defaulted to "To be announced" or another apporiate default.
+A Session can be created with only a ConferenceKey and a name, other fields will be defaulted to "To be announced" or another appropriate default.

 I ran into and had to work around this [NDB issue][7]

 I chose to create a separate Speaker entity that is not tied to Profile because speakers might not be users or attendees nor should they have to be.
 A speaker may be an attendee, in which case the ProfileKey can be added.
+Since the speaker name is important to see from a session, I have added the speaker name to the session.

 I also had to implement a means of creating  and getting Speaker entities since they were needed for testing and App engine does not allow entity creation at the